 Different government departments, agencies, and companies in the US follow different protocols to drug test their employees.
 However, there are some common instances in which drug test is administered by most employers.

-The Department of Transportation (DOT) has mandated drug tests for safety-sensitive positions that include truck operation, pipelines, railroad, aviation, maritime and safety-centric occupations.
+The U.S. Department of Transportation (DOT) has mandated drug tests for safety-sensitive positions that include truck operation, pipelines, railroad, aviation, maritime and safety-centric occupations.

 Post-Accident Drug Test: This test is conducted after the occurrence of an accident in a workplace.
 The employee involved in the accident is removed from the scene for medical attention.
 The possible consequences are damage to life, property, and citation by the police.
 The employer who has framed the drug test guidelines for such incidents should plan to conduct the drug test within a reasonable timeframe, as the effect of the alcohol and drug remains in the human system from 2 to 8 hours.
 Therefore, an examination within 2 hours is always better.